AI is Not Your Nervous System

 - Trust humans for safety, resonance, and regulation.

-It sounds harmless until you realize what is being traded away:
+It sounds harmless until you see what gets traded:

 - The wisdom of lived experience.